Getting Over Shyness

 Lots of people will tell you they're shy, but they can mean very different things when they say it.
 Here's a scale:

-- People who are confident and charismatic across the board, but they feel 'shy' in the sense that if they do something like walk into a room full of people they don't know, they may feel out of their element for a minute or two before they dive in and start working the crowd.
+- People who are confident and charismatic across the board, but they feel 'shy' in the sense that if they do something like walk into a room full of strangers, they may feel out of their element for a minute or two before they dive in and start working the crowd.

 - People who have it together on the surface, but they're inwardly self-conscious and hesitant at times.
 They say they feel shy, but it doesn't have much of a practical effect on their lives.